-The University of Oregon is committed to providing a safe, respectful, and inclusive learning and working environment for students, faculty, and staff.
-Employees contribute to this commitment by speaking up when they experience or learn of another's experience diminishes a respectful workplace.
-Under UO policies, employees have specific responsibilities to report.
+The University of Oregon is committed to providing a safe, respectful, and inclusive learning and work environment for students, faculty, and staff.
+Employees contribute to this commitment by demonstrating inclusion, by intervening, offering support, and speaking up when others experience harm, and by meeting their reporting obligations.

-Please Note: Conversations of employees that are otherwise privileged or confidential under state or federal law are also confidential, such as those of attorneys and licensed mental health professionals, union stewards and union representatives when in those roles.
+Please Note: Employee conversations that are otherwise privileged or confidential under state or federal law are also confidential, such as those of union stewards and union representatives when employees who are otherwise not confidential are acting in those roles.

-The term “mandatory reporting” refers to incidents of child abuse.
-All UO employees, including student employees and graduate employees, have a duty to make a report to the Oregon Department of Human Services or a law enforcement agency when there is reasonable cause to believe any child (any person under the age of 18) with whom the employee comes in contact has suffered abuse or that any person with whom the employee comes in contact has abused a child.
-The duty of employees of public universities to report incidents of child abuse applies at all times, not just to those incidents occurring during working hours or on campus.
+All UO employees, including student employees and graduate employees, have a duty to report child abuse and neglect to the Oregon Department of Human Services or law enforcement when there is reasonable cause to believe that child abuse or neglect has occurred.
+A child is any person under the age of 18.
+The duty to report is in effect at all times, not only during work hours.

 For more information, refer to the Mandatory Reporting of Child Abuse page on the HR website.

-For information relating to Campus Security Authority reporting obligations under the Campus Clery Act, please visit the University of Oregon Police Department website or contact the Clery Coordinator with the University of Oregon Police Department at 541-346-0670.
+Campus Security Authorities (CSAs) are employees who are in a professional position that makes it likely that students and others could report crimes to them.
+Under federal law, CSAs have a responsibility to tell the institution about such incidents.
+For information relating to CSA reporting obligations under the Campus Clery Act, please visit the University of Oregon Police Department website or contact the Clery Coordinator at firstname.lastname@example.org.